Best Bath Towels

 Analysis and Test Results

-We thoroughly tested and assessed the performance of these towel sets across several categories to see how they performed at their primary job of absorbing moisture off wet surfaces and drying out after use while providing comfort and softness.
+We thoroughly tested and assessed the performance of these towel sets across several categories.
+We measured how they performed at their primary job of absorbing moisture off wet surfaces and drying out after use while providing comfort and softness.
 We assessed their softness by asking our testers, housemates, and friends to feel each towel and pick their favorite.
 We also tested their performance in this metric by using each towel after showering.
 Next, we washed all the towels in the washing machine and let them air dry to obtain a reliable drying time for each towel.
-To test absorbency, we wiped water off a countertop and observed which towels quickly soaked it up and which ones just pushed the water around.
+To test absorbency, we wiped the water off a countertop and observed which towels quickly soaked it up and which ones just pushed the water around.
 Additionally, we considered the overall impact of daily use on the durability of each product.

 In general, the towels made with 100% Turkish cotton perform best in this metric.
 This is because Turkish cotton tends to have a longer staple fiber length, which adds loft and fluffiness to the weave of the towel.
 Our top choice here was the Chakir Turkish Linens Luxury 100% Cotton Premium Towel.
 This towel is hard to beat for softness and a plush feel.
 Additionally, we liked the Hotel and Spa Quality 6-Piece Turkish Set and the Hammam Linen 100% Cotton 6-Piece Set for their high comfort scores.

-The Superior Egyptian Cotton Solid Towel Set provides the thickest, cushiest material, but has a rougher feel than the Turkish options mentioned above.
+The Superior Egyptian Cotton Solid Towel Set provides the thickest, cushiest material but has a rougher feel than the Turkish options mentioned above.
 Both the AmazonBasics 6-Piece Fade-Resistant Set and the White Classic Luxury 8-Piece Set are made with neither Turkish nor Egyptian Cotton and feel stiffer and less soft to the touch than the other products we tested.
 If a soft, cushy feel is what you're after, we recommend choosing a Turkish Cotton towel set.

 The thicker towels, which provide softness and cushion, tended to take longer to dry.
 After 90 minutes on the drying line, many of these towels, like the Chakir Turkish Linens Luxury Towels and the Superior Egyptian Cotton Set, ended up with patches of wetness.

-Sometimes when a towel gets water on it, the water just beads off, rather than absorbing into the material.
+Sometimes when a towel gets water on it, the water just beads off rather than absorbing into the material.
 As towel testers, we find this very annoying.
 That is why we included this metric in our towel-testing procedures.
 To test absorbency, we placed a portion of each towel in water to see how well it absorbs.
 This metric goes hand-in-hand with our drying time metric because any towel that absorbs water will also need to dry out in a timely manner.
 The top-scoring towels in the absorbency metric were, for the most part, towels that fall into the "Turkish cotton" category.
 The Chakir Turkish Linens Luxury towels as well as the Hammam Linen and Hotel and Spa Quality Turkish Set all absorbed water at an impressive rate.

 Following those top contenders were the American Soft Linen Set and then the White Classic and Pizon sets.
 These two are not made from Turkish cotton, but they still have a soft, supple feel and dried easily.